HB316 Alabama 2017 Session

 - Midwives, State Board of Midwifery, established, licensure and regulation, penalties, Secs.
 34-19-11 to 34-19-19, inclusive, added; Secs.
 22-9A-7, 34-43-3 am'd; Secs.
 34-19-2 to 34-19-10, inclusive, repealed

-This bill would establish a State Board of Midwifery to license and regulate the practice of certified professional midwifery.
+HB316 would create a State Board of Midwifery to license and regulate certified professional midwives in Alabama and update related birth-record and regulatory rules.

 - Subjects